George Washington and slavery

-The history of George Washington and slavery reflects Washington's changing attitude toward enslavement.
-The preeminent Founding Father of the United States and a hereditary slaveowner, Washington became increasingly uneasy with it.
+The history of George Washington and slavery reflects Washington's changing attitude toward the ownership of human beings.
+The preeminent Founding Father of the United States and a hereditary slaveowner, Washington became uneasy with it, but kept that opinion in private communications only, and continued the practice until his death.
 Slavery was then a longstanding institution dating back over a century in Virginia where he lived; it was also longstanding in other American colonies and in world history.
-Washington's will provided for the immediate emancipation of one of his slaves, and additionally required his remaining 123 slaves to serve his wife and be freed no later than her death, so they ultimately became free one year after his death.
+Washington's will immediately freed one of his slaves, and required his remaining 123 slaves to serve his wife and be freed no later than her death; they ultimately became free one year after his own death.

-Black slavery was ingrained in the economic and social fabric of the Colony of Virginia where Washington grew up.
-A third generation slave-owner, at 11 years of age upon the death of his father in 1743, he inherited his first ten slaves.
-In adulthood his personal slaveholding grew through inheritance, purchase and the natural increase of children born into slavery.
-In 1759, he gained control of dower slaves belonging to the Custis estate on his marriage to Martha Dandridge Custis.
-Washington's early attitudes to slavery reflected the prevailing Virginia planter views of the day and he initially demonstrated no moral qualms about the institution.
+In the Colony of Virginia where Washington grew up, he became a third generation slave-owner at 11 years of age upon the death of his father in 1743, when he inherited his first ten slaves.
+In adulthood his personal slaveholding grew through inheritance, purchase, and the natural increase of children born into slavery.
+In 1759, he also gained substantial control of dower slaves belonging to the Custis estate on his marriage to Martha Dandridge Custis.
+Washington's early attitudes about slavery reflected the prevailing Virginia planter views of the day, which included few moral qualms, if any.
 In 1774, Washington publicly denounced the slave trade on moral grounds in the Fairfax Resolves.
-After the war, he expressed support for the abolition of slavery by a gradual legislative process, a view he shared widely but always in private, and he remained dependent on enslaved labor.
+After the Revolutionary War, he continued to own enslaved human beings, but supported the abolition of slavery by a gradual legislative process.

-Washington had a strong work ethic and demanded the same from both hired workers and from the slaves who were forced to work at his command.
+Washington was a workaholic and required the same from both hired workers and enslaved people.
 He provided his enslaved population with basic food, clothing and accommodation comparable to general practice at the time, which was not always adequate, and with medical care.
-In return, he forced them to work diligently from sunrise to sunset over the six-day working week that was standard at the time.
+In return, he forced them to work from sunrise to sunset over the six-day working week that was standard at the time.
 Some three-quarters of his enslaved workers labored in the fields, while the remainder worked at the main residence as domestic servants and artisans.
-They supplemented their diet by hunting, trapping, and growing vegetables in their free time, and bought extra rations, clothing and housewares with income from the sale of game and produce.
-They built their own community around marriage and family, though because Washington allocated the enslaved to farms according to the demands of the business generally without regard for their relationships, many husbands lived separately from their wives and children during the work week.
+They supplemented their diet by hunting, trapping, and growing vegetables in their free time, and bought extra rations, clothing and housewares with income from selling game and produce.
+They built their own community around marriage and family, though Washington allocated the enslaved to his farms according to business needs, causing many husbands to live separately from their wives and children during the work week.
 Washington used both reward and punishment to manage his enslaved population, but was constantly disappointed when they failed to meet his exacting standards.
-A significant proportion of the slaves at the Mount Vernon estate resisted their enslavement by various means, such as theft to supplement food and clothing and to provide income, feigning illness, and escaping.
+A significant proportion of the enslaved people at the Mount Vernon estate resisted their enslavement by various means, such as theft to supplement food and clothing or to provide income, feigning illness, and escaping to freedom.